tomato42/tls13-spec/draft-ietf-tls-tls13.md

 the output of the signing algorithm.
 The length of the signature is known because the algorithm and key used for the signing are known prior to encoding or decoding this structure.

-##  Constants

-Typed constants can be defined for purposes of specification by declaring a symbol of the desired type and assigning values to it.

-Under-specified types (opaque, variable-length vectors, and structures that contain opaque) cannot be assigned values.
-No fields of a multi-element structure or vector may be elided.

-For example:

-       struct {
-           uint8 f1;
-           uint8 f2;
-       } Example1;

-       Example1 ex1 = {1, 4};  /* assigns f1 = 1, f2 = 4 */

 #  The TLS Record Protocol